 The School of Computer Science has excellent facilities for teaching, training, research and commercial activity in Cyber Security.

-We have a 25-seat teaching laboratory in which each workstation is connected to three networks, using virtualisation in order to dynamically change the logical layout of the lab to accommodate the needs of each exercise.
+We have two teaching laboratories, a 25-seat and a 30-seat, in which each workstation is connected to three networks, using virtualisation to dynamically change the logical layout of the information environment to accommodate the needs of each exercise.

 Learners can conduct penetration tests against real targets using the semi-structured, secure and isolated testbed we have developed.
 All exercises are conducted within a legal and ethical framework.